versionone/VersionOne.SDK.NET.APIClient/DEVELOPING.md

-# VersionOne SDK.NET APIClient Library
+# VersionOne .NET SDK
-The APIClient provides access to the Core API without concern for the underlying RESTful API or the HTTP/XML plumbing.
-Through the APIClient, developers can query for simple or complex sets of information, update the information, and execute system-defined operations.
-The APIClient is best suited for course-grained and bulk access.
+The .NET SDK provides access to the Core API without concern for the underlying RESTful API or the HTTP/XML plumbing.
+Through the SDK, developers can query for simple or complex sets of information, update the information, and execute system-defined operations.
+The SDK is best suited for course-grained and bulk access.

 ## How to get the library as a precompiled package

 _Do this if you only want to use the functionality, but are not interested in compiling from source or in contributing code to the project._

 Use the NuGet package manager from Visual Studio or nuget.exe.
 Search for `VersionOne.SDK.APIClient` to find the precompiled package.
 Packages installed via NuGet have been tested by VersionOne against the product release version specified in the description of the package.
-Learn more about NuGet here: http://docs.nuget.org/docs/start-here/overview
+You can learn more about NuGet here: [http://docs.nuget.org/docs/start-here/overview](http://docs.nuget.org/docs/start-here/overview).

 ## How to obtain the source code